CMPSC-580-Allegheny-College-Spring-2024/own-project-gyamfi01/project_proposal.md

 ## Preliminary Results and Outcomes

-TODO: Discuss the outcomes of your project in this section.
-Depending on the project type, the presented results and outcomes will vary.
-In some projects, you will be asked to present a theoretical analysis, and in others your experimental study and its results.
-In this section, you are also to demonstrate an enhanced version of your artifact by showing its capabilities and applications, in light of the evaluation metrics for assessing the artifact

 The study developed a sophisticated grasp of how basketball dynamics have changed and impacted player performance and game strategy by effectively utilizing historical basketball data to examine scoring challenges throughout various eras.
 The results have a substantial impact on the growth of basketball as a game and on scholarly viewpoints on sports analytics.

 Experimental Study and Results:

 Statistical Analysis Outcomes:

-Era Comparison: The analysis revealed statistically significant differences in scoring averages and efficiencies between the early and modern eras of basketball.
+* Era Comparison: The analysis revealed statistically significant differences in scoring averages and efficiencies between the early and modern eras of basketball.
 Players from the modern era were found to have higher points per game (PPG) but also faced more dynamic and complex defenses.

-Impact of Rule Changes: Changes in basketball rules, particularly those relating to the shot clock and three-point line, were found to correlate significantly with increases in scoring rates, supporting the hypothesis that rule changes have facilitated higher scoring.
+* Impact of Rule Changes: Changes in basketball rules, particularly those relating to the shot clock and three-point line, were found to correlate significantly with increases in scoring rates, supporting the hypothesis that rule changes have facilitated higher scoring.

 ## Conclusions and Future Work